 New Zealand: Landscape Paradise in Autumn

 Join us on our ten day photographic journey through one of the most beautiful places on the planet, New Zealand‘s South Island.
-You‘ll be expertly guided by Muench Workshops pro Juan Pons and local guide Neil Protheroe.
+You‘ll be expertly guided by Muench Workshops pro David Rosenthal and local guide Neil Protheroe.
 You‘ll photograph warm autumn colors against stunning glaciated mountains, seacoasts, lakes, braided rivers, alpine meadows, lush green rainforests, and waterfalls.

 We’ll begin our journey in Queenstown and head directly to the Mackenzie Basin and Aoraki-Mount Cook National Park, in the heart of the Southern Alps.
 Here we’ll explore and photograph the amazing glacial valleys and their turquoise-blue lakes and rivers, and the towering snow-capped peaks which dominate the landscape.
 Weather permitting, we’ll have an opportunity to fly helicopters with the doors off.
 We’ll photograph Mount Cook in early sunrise light, and the amazing braided rivers of the Tasman and Godley Rivers.
 This flight will blow you away.